PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/AIInScienceFiction1.md

 The first draft of the creative brief should include:

-1. AI topic (e.g. technology, method, practice etc.)
+1. Analysis of an AI topic within the movie Minority Report;
-2. Outline of your essay
+2. The feasibility of the AI topic and the explanation of how this AI topic or a similar AI topic is being implemented within a specific business setting.

-The deadline for the first draft of the creative brief is 14th of September (Tuesday) at 5pm.
+The presentation of the first draft of the creative brief will take a place during the DataLab 3 on the 14th of September (Tuesday).

 ***